-- That the University must remove the student from the campus. - The student will be withdrawn from the University. - The stude pt will be responsible for a presence of the mitiger representation of the mitiger representation of the representation
+- That the University must remove the student from the campus. - The student will be withdrawn from the University. - The student will be responsible for a prorated amount of the tuition, room and board charges and willberesponsible for 100% of all fees assessed to the student for these mester